drocheam/optrace/docs/source/usage/elements.rst

 Types
 ##############

-In optrace the class |Element| denotes an object which has no, one or two surfaces and belongs to the tracing geometry.
+In optrace the class |Element| denotes an object which has 0-2 surfaces and belongs to the tracing geometry.

 **Tracing Elements**